GabrielBB/Vehicles-API/README.md

 # Vehicles API
 Public REST API to get Vehicles Types, Brands and Models.

 NOTE: Because i'm using a free server, for now, the server shuts down after 30 minutes of inactivity.
-So, give it some time the first time you request it.
-If it takes some time, is because nobody made request in the last 30 minutes
+If it takes some time, is because nobody made a request in the last 30 minutes

 ## Paths